rockit-astro/mountd-talon/README.md

   "limit_timeout": 120, # Maximum time allowed for each axis limit command (note: telescoped has its own separate value).
   "cover_timeout": 2.5, # Maximum time allowed for telescoped to acknowledge a cover open/close command.
   "ping_timeout": 5, # Maximum time allowed to acknowledge a ping command.
+  "ha_soft_limits": [-72, 90], # Allowed hour angle range in degrees (pre-filters bogus pointings with a more graceful error than talon failing)
+  "dec_soft_limits": [-30, 85], # Allowed declination range in degrees (pre-filters bogus pointings with a more graceful error than talon failing)
   "focus_tolerance": 0.005, # (W1m only) Consider a focus command complete when it is within this many micron of the requested value.
   "security_system_daemon": "onemetre_roomalert", # (W1m only) Daemon to check whether the W1m security system has tripped.
   "security_system_key": "security_system_safe", # (W1m only) Switch name for the security system status.